sjyk/alphaclean/README.md

 Most existing relational data cleaning solutions are designed as stand-alone systems, often coupled with a DBMS, with poor language support for Python and R that are widely used in data science.

 We designed a Python library that declaratively synthesizes data cleaning programs.
-AlphaClean is given a  specification of quality (e.g., integrity constraints or a statistical model the data must conform to) and a language of allowed data transformations, and it searches to find a sequence of transformations that maximizes the quality metric.
+AlphaClean is given a  specification of quality (e.g., integrity constraints or a statistical model the data must conform to) and a language of allowed data transformations, and it searches to find a sequence of transformations that best satisfices the quality specification.
 The discovered sequence of transformations defines an intermediate representation, which can be easily transferred between languages or optimized with a compiler.

 ## Requirements